mui/material-ui/docs/data/material/getting-started/templates/templates.md

 ## Toolpad Core (beta)

-[Toolpad Core](https://mui.com/toolpad/core/introduction/) is a set of components designed to build dashboards and internal tools.
-It leverages the existing suite of components offered by Material UI and ties them together to help you create applications quickly.
+[Toolpad Core](https://mui.com/toolpad/core/introduction/) is a set of components designed for assembling dashboards and internal tools more efficiently.

-{{"demo": "../../components/app-bar/DashboardLayoutBasic.js", "height": 400, "iframe": true, "defaultExpanded": false, "bg": "inline"}}
+It builds on top of Material UI to provide sophisticated UI components with full-stack functionality.

+Toolpad Core templates are a great option when you want to build internal tools and dashboards fast, but don't want to start building from scratch.

+{{"component": "modules/components/ToolpadCoreTemplates.tsx"}}